andyc2901/andyc2901/README.md

 ### Hi there, I'm Andrew, Welcome to my GitHub!
-I'm currently a data engineer in training with Sparta Global!
-I'm most proficient in Python, but I also have experience with MATLAB and I'm training in SQL.
+## About Me
+I'm currently a **junior data engineer** in training with Sparta Global!
+Before that, I studied Physics with Astronomy at the University of Nottingham, where I became proficient in both Python and MATLAB.
+If you'd like to know more about the projects I completed at university or the exercises I'm working through with Sparta, be sure to check out some of my Repositories!

 <!--
 **andyc2901/andyc2901** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.